-A DUI is going to cost you one way or another but hiring an attorney can save you money in the long run if your case is negotiated correctly.
+A DUI is going to be expensive one way or another, but hiring an attorney can save you money in the long run if your case is negotiated correctly.
 We can help you avoid or minimize many of the costs.
-First-time DUI fines and costs range anywhere from $10,000.
+First-time DUI fines and costs can quickly run up to $10,000.
 You’ll have to:

-If you’ve been arrested and received the RIDR Info Sheet, fill out this questionnaire to find out if you’re a candidate for the RIDR Program for the Hillsborough County Diversion program.
-If you qualify and decided to hire The Denson Firm, you’ll receive a coupon for a discounted ignition interlock device and your attorney will fill you in on the details during consultation.
+If you’ve been arrested for DUI in Tampa, contact our office to find out if you’re a candidate for the RIDR Program for the Hillsborough County Diversion program.
+If you qualify and you hire The Denson Firm, you’ll receive a coupon for a discounted ignition interlock device, and your attorney will fill you in on the details during consultation.

-We understand the fear and anxiety that individuals charged with a DUI, the prospect of losing your freedom, and the fear of the unknown.
-Our goal is to alleviate as many of these fears as possible and provide you with information about the process, so you know what to expect.
-We’re well-versed in many available diversion programs for first-time offenders that could possibly defer prosecution and avoid a permanent record.
+We understand the fear and anxiety that individuals are charged with a DUI, the prospect of losing their freedom, and the fear of the unknown.
+Our goal is to alleviate as many of these fears as possible and provide you with information about the process so you know what to expect.
+We’re well-versed in many available diversion programs for first-time offenders that could possibly help you avoid a permanent record.

-Contact The Denson Firm if you’re interested in being considered for the RIDR Program.
-We offer a free, confidential consultation to discuss whether you may qualify.
+Contact one of our attorneys in St. Petersburg, Florida, if you’re interested in being considered for the RIDR Program.
+Get a free, personal, and confidential consultation to discuss whether you may qualify.